rofreg/web-and-democracy/README.md

 1. Click the green "Clone or download" button near the upper-right of this page, then choose "Download ZIP"
 2. Un-zip the file you downloaded
 3. Open `example.html` in your web browser
+4. Open `example.html` in a text editor too, so that you can look at the source code and see how this example works

 ## A few suggested tools/resources